GiangNguyenDev/today-i-learned/javascript/console-log-formatting.md

-# How to format console output in JavaScript
+# Print data to console output with JavaScript

 ## Format specifiers